tonikarppi/mullemeck/README.md

 ## Documentation

-The documentation for this project is available here (add link).
+The documentation for this project is available [here](https://tonikarppi.github.io/mullemeck/).

 ## Contributions